vasilyprokopov/aci-alexa/README.md

 Amazon Alexa skill that would report Cisco ACI fabric health e.g. controller status, node status, fabric health score.

-You can ask Alexa:
+You can ask Alexa ACI dashboard:

-- what is fabric health?
+- what is my fabric health?
-- how are APICs?
+- how are my APICs?
 - how are spines?
+- tell me a joke.

+Full example: "Alexa, ask ACI dashboard what is my fabric health".

 ## Instructions to use